 The need to choose the right gearbox oil for is absolutely vital.
 Sadly, these days there is so much wrong information out there that disasters happen regularly.
 It even to me at the beginning of my Morgan life decades ago!

 When the LT77 (so named as it came from from Leyland Transmissions with a 77 mm shaft spacing) was first fitted by LR/Rover (and others like Morgan) back in 1977, the recommendation was for the stock manual gearbox oil (MTF) of that era.
 Sadly, this snackered (aka broke) the boxes.
-You see LT77 is unusual in that it has a tiny internal pump with a little plastic impeller.
+The LT77 is unusual in that it has a tiny internal pump with a little plastic impeller.
 When the car is cold, the thicker MTF fluid causes the pumps grief, quickly destroying them.
-Then lubrication would be prejudiced and the internals would eat each other in a few kilometers After a few attempts at better solutions, they "temporarily" went to the thinner ATF in hope the pump could handle that until they found something that was a proper match.
+Lubrication is consequently prejudiced and the internals would eat each other within a few kilometers After a few attempts at better solutions, they "temporarily" went to the thinner ATF in hope the pump could handle that until they found something that was a proper match.
 That was not an ideal solution but it had the advantage of working and it was only going to be short-term.
-However, nothing was done and it was left as since..and now the box is obsolete, But ATF Dextron III)is the recommendation for the LT77.
+However, nothing was done and it was left as since..and now the box is obsolete, But ATF Dextron III is/was the recommendation for the LT77.
+This is dangerous as non-Morgan mechanics will automatically put in something that will cause you MUCH sadness.
+Sadly, Dextron ATFs have been discontinued.
+Many fluids are being tried and many boxes are quietly being destroyed, requiring full rebuilds.

-You can try the MTF synthetics used in in the R380 below but I never did.
-What for?
-Once you find something that this box can tolerate..don't play games.
-Excuse my shortness with this, but I share this attitude with everyone who knows this box well, expecially the professionals.
-I have seen so much misery caused to owners who wanted to "try something I was recommended for a few miles".
+Some are trying MTF 94 fully synthetics used in the R380 below but I never did.
+Once you find something that this delicate box can tolerate..don't play games.
+Excuse my shortness with this, but I share this attitude with everyone who knows this box well, especially the professionals.

 |However, with the passage